bjornpagen/bjornpagen.com/desktop-linux-is-insecure/en_US.md

 This is totally heterodox to the average Linux enthusiast dogma. *Everyone knows* that Windows is insecure, right?
-Linux is Open Source, everyone can look at the code and fix bugs, right?
+Linux is open source™, everyone can look at the code and fix bugs, right?

 ## On Security